-Roles are expected to be available across Australia – including in rural and remote regions, as measurement of climate impacts is most difficult in trick to access areas.
+Roles are expected to be available across Australia, including in rural and remote regions, as a measurement of climate impacts is most difficult in trick-to-access areas.

-Check out this interesting link which shows how some other cities such as Athens have let their facilities collapse into ruin – and almost as an extreme opposite to the success of Sydney in this regard.
-Of course – the long running discussion about tearing down the Olympic – or ANZ Stadium may change this in 2019!
+Check out this interesting link which shows how some other cities such as Athens have let their facilities collapse into ruin – and almost as the extreme opposite of the success of Sydney in this regard.
+Of course, the long-running discussion about tearing down the Olympic or ANZ Stadium may change this in 2019!

-Anyway – getting back on topic of Australian environmental services… This trade show was a very good opportunity for Mr Waster to get up to speed with the most recent developments in the waste and recycling sector both across commercial waste removals Sydney, Australia but also international developments.
+Anyway, getting back on the topic of Australian environmental services… this trade show was a very good opportunity for Mr Waster to get up to speed with the most recent developments in the waste and recycling sector both across commercial waste removals in Sydney, Australia but also international developments.
 One of the big moves is environmental consultants.

 How can environmental consulting companies help businesses in Australia?

 Environmental consultants that you may have heard of include MRA Consulting Group and Closed Loop.
-Environmental consultants also include companies such as Waste Options which seek to give tangible cost reductions through recycling improvements.
+In addition, environmental consultants also include companies such as Waste Options which seek to give tangible cost reductions through recycling improvements.

-As a busy business owner – you do not have time to learn everything about recycling, helping the environment and keeping costs low – so engaging an environmental consulting companies Australia – can certainly help in that regard.
+As a busy business owner, you do not have time to learn everything about recycling, helping the environment and keeping costs low – so engaging an environmental consulting company in Australia can certainly help in that regard.

-Potential innovations and suggestions that a good environmental consultant Sydney may have include:
+Potential innovations and suggestions that a good environmental consultant in Sydney may have include:

 - rebates for recycling equipment.

 Waster is different to other waste companies (in fact we actually see ourselves as a customer service business, not a waste company) as we do not operate landfills and hence do not financially benefit from dumping your waste at landfill.
-Our objectives to reduce your costs and boost your recycling sustainably is the basis of our 30 day waste service agreements (no lock in contracts).
+Our objectives to reduce your costs and boost your recycling sustainably are the basis of our 30-day waste service agreements (no lock-in contracts).

-Our commitment to reducing cost and increasing recycling
+Our commitment to reducing costs and increasing recycling

-We invite you to take advantage of our free 24 hour cost comparison for waste services – where our team will calculate an optimised waste collection and recycling service for your business and show the dollar for dollar savings.
-As an example, check out our post on green waste removal Melbourne.
+We invite you to take advantage of our free 24-hour cost comparison for waste services where our team will calculate an optimised waste collection and recycling service for your business and show the dollar-for-dollar savings.
+As an example, check out our post on green waste removal in Melbourne.

-In today’s blog – we want to look closer to home and focus on the Great Barrier Reef.
+In this section of the blog, we want to look closer to home and focus on the Great Barrier Reef.
 This amazing natural area is under threat from many corners – and we should of course focus on problems at home before we look overseas.